 Oscillation warning: If the original UH contains data errors or irregular ordinates, the S-curve method can amplify these into unrealistic oscillations in the derived UH.
 Always smooth the original UH ordinates before applying the S-curve.

-S-curve hydrograph derivation diagram showing: original 2-hour unit hydrograph ordinates, the summed S-curve reaching equilibrium discharge Qeq, the lagged S-curve offset by desired duration t-prime, and the resulting derived 3-hour unit hydrograph obtained by subtracting and scaling
+S-curve hydrograph derivation diagram showing the original 2-hour unit hydrograph ordinates, the summed S-curve reaching equilibrium discharge Qeq, the lagged S-curve offset by desired duration t-prime, and the resulting derived 3-hour unit hydrograph

 Figure 3: S-curve method for converting a 2-hour UH to a 3-hour UH.